Business Manager & Startup Visa Essentials

 📌 Heads up: Think of the Startup Visa as a “test drive” period for launching in Japan.

-Japan has officially raised the capital requirement for the Business Manager visa to ¥30M and introduced new experience, staffing, and certification requirements.
+Japan officially raised the capital requirement for the Business Manager visa to ¥30M and introduced new experience, staffing, and certification requirements.
 The goal is clear: to attract committed entrepreneurs with sustainable businesses, and prevent the use of “visa-only” setups.

 📌 Keep in mind: This doesn’t mean Japan is closing its doors.
 Instead, the Startup Visa is now more important than ever as a pathway for entrepreneurs who want to grow into the Business Manager visa over time.